jango-blockchained/personal-mcp-server/README.md

 A boilerplate Model Context Protocol (MCP) server implementation using TypeScript.
 This project demonstrates how to build a well-structured MCP server that exposes both tools and resources to AI applications like Claude Desktop.
 It serves as a starting point for developers building MCP-compatible servers with a focus on clean architecture, automated workflows, and easy deployment.

+## Core Features

+- **STDIO MCP Server**: Designed for AI clients like Claude Desktop, providing tools and resources via the Model Context Protocol.
+- **CLI Support**: Human-friendly command-line interface for the same functionality, making it easy to test and use directly.
+- **Automated Release Management**: GitHub Actions workflow for continuous integration, testing, and publishing to GitHub Packages.

 ## Prerequisites

 - **Node.js**: v22.14.0 or higher (specified in `.node-version` and `package.json`).